mrdimosthenis/one-hundred-prisoners/README.md

   Up to this point, these prisoners have found their numbers.
 But they will all set free only if all prisoners find their numbers before opening 50 boxes each.

-### Probability Estimation
+### The Representation in Code

 We will code the riddle and the strategy in Scala, and run it multiple times to estimate the probability of the prisoners setting free.

-#### The Representation in Code

-We need two main data structures to track what's happening:
+We need two main data structures to track what's
+happening:

 1. The `boxes` will be a vector of 100 shuffled integers.
 The index of each element will represent the box number, and the value of each element will represent the number that